torrust/torrust-index-gui/docs/index.md

 Those variables describe hot to access the system under test.

-> **IMPORTANT** The database file path is relative to the root directory of the frontend.
+> **IMPORTANT** The database file path is relative to the root directory of the Index GUI.
 We should try to avoid this kind of dependencies.
 But for now, it is the easiest way to run the E2E tests.
 Ideally we should be able to run the test suit against any environment.
 For example, we should be able to run the test suit against an staging environment.
 That's still possible if we are running the tests from a machine that has access to the filesystem environment or we could start running the test using MySQL SQLite.

 The Cypress configuration file looks like this: